richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

  - Confirm a drop in CPU or duration for the tuned query

 ##### Final Thought
-Query Performance Insight empowers you to focus on your real‑world workload, surfacing the queries that matter most and giving you actionable insights without manual DMV queries.
+Query Performance Insight empowers you to focus on your real‑world workload, surfacing the queries that matter most and giving you actionable insights without manual Dynamic Management Views queries.

 <!-- ------------------------- ------------------------- ------------------------- ------------------------- -->